Long Range Development Plans

 At the initiation of a new or major LRDP update, each campus must consult with the Office of the President about format and content, as well as campus and public participation processes.
 Preparation of a LRDP includes consultation with a wide variety of people on- and off-campus: faculty, students, staff, adjacent jurisdictions, and community groups.
 The mechanism and extent of consultation varies by campus.

 An LRDP may be amended at any time, and is in effect until a new LRDP replaces it.
-LRDPs may be amended either for individual building projects or area plans and totally revised when it becomes out of date.
-Part V of the Environmental Impact Classification form (see RD2.1) within the Program Planning Guide for each project asks whether the project conforms with the LRDP.
-If it does not, the Regents must approve the site for the project.
+LRDPs may be amended either for individual building projects or area plans, or it may be totally revised when it becomes out of date.
+The Environmental Impact Classification form (see RD2.1) within the Program Planning Guide for each project asks whether the project conforms with the LRDP.

-The Committee on Grounds and Buildings has the authority to amend LRDPs.
-Minor LRDP amendments may be made by the Senior Vice President, Business & Finance, provided the amendment preserves the fundamental planning principles of the LRDP and is limited to:
+The Finance and Capital Strategies Committee has the authority to amend LRDPs.
+Minor LRDP amendments may be made by the Executive Vice President - Chief Financial Officer, provided the amendment preserves the fundamental planning principles of the LRDP and is limited to:

-- shifting less than 30,000 gross square feet of allocated building space, and/or
+(i) modifying up to and including 30,000 gross square feet of allocated building space,